Kartz4code/CoolDiff/README.md

 ---
 ## Important APIs :white_check_mark:

+The list of 8 important APIs and along with its description are listed in the following table.

 | API | Description | 1st Argument type | 2nd Argument type | Output type |
 | ----------- | ----------- | ----------- | ----------- | ----------- |
 | **Eval** | Evaluates the given expression | Expression& | - | Type |